zaiisao/Documentation/en/Interactive Broadcast/switch_device_android.md

 # Test or Select a Media Device
 ## Introduction

-Agora supports media device test and selection, allowing you to check if a camera or an audio device (a headerset, a microphone, or a speaker) functions well or connects properly to the SD-RTN.
-For example, in an audio device test, if a user's speech can be replayed in 10 seconds, you can conclude that the system's audio device is properly connected to the SD-RTN.
+Agora supports the media device test and selection, allowing you to check if a camera or an audio device (a headeset, microphone, or speaker) functions well or connects properly to the SD-RTN.
+For example, in an audio device test, if a user's speech can be replayed in 10 seconds, then the system's audio device is properly connected to the SD-RTN.

 You can use the media device test and selection feature in the following scenarios: